GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-15.md

 enables consumers of a library to select consistent versions for artifacts included in that library.
 Importing a BOM does not add any dependencies to a project.
-Instead, for any module in a project's dependency tree, *if* that module appears in the BOM the version from the BOM is used.
+Instead, for any module in a project's dependency tree, *if* that module appears in the BOM, the version from the BOM is used.

 ## The BOM (Bill of Materials)